FAQ

 Could aerosols emitted by humans mask human-induced greenhouse warming?

 Yes.
 Aerosols (very small particles) emitted by humans (e.g., when we burn stuff) tend to cool the climate by reflecting some sunlight back into space.
 However, this effect is short-lived because aerosols only remain in the atmosphere for a short time (a week or so).
 This can temporarily mask the warming effect of CO2 emitted by humans, which (unlike aerosols) carries on affecting the climate for many hundreds of years.
 This masking effect is regional because aerosols fall out of the sky fairly quickly.
 These authors link faster warming in Europe partly to a reduction of this masking effect that was brought about by efforts to reduce aerosols emissions in the region.
-In contrast, continued emissions of aerosols carry on masking greenhouse warming in eastern China and India.
+In contrast, continued emissions of aerosols carry on masking greenhouse warming in many developing countries.
 Globally, this masking effect may be hiding an additional 0.5°C of greenhouse warming.
 However, as these authors have shown, the masking effect of aerosols on greenhouse warming is diminishing.
 This will, in turn, reveal the true scale of human-induced global warming.